jondabubeta/dev-portfolio/src/content/projects/nexus-card.md

 - Add sound effects and music
 - Add more accessibility improvements (e.g. Color Contrast, Screen Reader support)
 - Support challenge modes

-## Game Logic Overview
-- Cards are shuffled and paired on new game/theme change
-- Clicking a card flips it; two flipped cards are checked for a match
-- Matched cards stay face up; mismatches flip back after a delay
-- Timer starts on first flip, stops when all pairs are matched
-- Move counter increments per pair flipped
-- High scores (fewest moves/time) saved in `localStorage`

-## User Flow
-1. User selects a theme
-2. Game board is generated and cards are shuffled
-3. User flips cards to match pairs
-4. Timer and move counter track progress
-5. On completion, score is shown and high score updated if beaten
-6. User can reset or change theme to play again

-## Extensibility
-- Add new themes, sound effects, accessibility, or multiplayer modes easily